Augmented Meditation: HRV Training

 $7 App + $25 Ear Clip

 This is what I got and I’m happy with it: Kyto Bluetooth Ear Clip.
 This sensor has been compatible with all the other apps I’ve tested.
-The Complete Coherence app was the first I tried, and after reviewing many alternatives it is still my favorite app for the actual training sessions.
+The Coherence Heart Trainer app was the first I tried, and after reviewing many alternatives it is still my favorite app for the actual training sessions.
 It’s available for iOS and Android.

 $4 App + Built-In iPhone Camera